zhangtj1996/ParaACE/README.md

 You can visualize the results from the `.ipynb` file.

+## Build your own model considering interactions

+Almost all machine learning models can be decomposed into interaction blocks.
+We additional give a case for GP regression with additive kernel.

 Please contact me if you have any questions on the reproducibility of the code.
 Email: tianjianzhang at link dot cuhk dot edu dot cn

 ## Reference
-If our code is helpful in your research, please cite the following:
+If this repo is helpful in your research, please cite the following:
 ```
 @inproceedings{
 zhang2022fast,